Raymond Chandler: Early life

 A blue plaque marks the house in Cathedral Square where Chandler stayed in Waterford, Ireland.

 Chandler was born in 1888 in Chicago, the son of Florence Dart (Thornton) and Maurice Benjamin Chandler.
 He spent his early years in Plattsmouth, Nebraska, living with his mother and father near his cousins and his aunt (his mother's sister) and uncle.
-Chandler's father, a civil engineer who worked for the railway, was alcoholic and abandoned the family in the early 1890s.
+Chandler's father, a civil engineer who worked for the railway, was an alcoholic and abandoned the family in the early 1890s.
 To obtain the best possible education for Raymond, his mother, who was originally from Ireland, went to live in England with Raymond in 1900 (in Upper Norwood, now in the London Borough of Croydon).
 Raymond lived there with his mother, unmarried aunt, and maternal grandmother between 1901 and 1907.
 Another uncle, a successful lawyer in Waterford, Ireland, reluctantly supported them while they lived in London.
 Raymond was a first cousin to the actor Max Adrian, a founding member of the Royal Shakespeare Company; Max's mother Mabel was a sister of Florence Thornton.
 Chandler was classically educated at Dulwich College, London (a public school whose alumni include the authors P. G. Wodehouse and C. S. Forester).
 He spent some of his childhood summers in Waterford in Ireland with his mother's family.
 He did not go to university, instead spending time in Paris and Munich improving his foreign language skills.
 In 1907, he was naturalized as a British subject in order to take the civil service examination, which he passed.
 He then took an Admiralty job, lasting just over a year.
 His first poem was published during that time.

 Chandler disliked the servility of the civil service and resigned, to the consternation of his family.
 He then became a reporter for the Daily Express and also wrote for The Westminster Gazette.
 He was unsuccessful as a journalist, but he published reviews and continued writing romantic poetry.
 An encounter with the slightly older Richard Barham Middleton is said to have influenced him into postponing his career as writer.
 "I met ... also a young, bearded, and sad-eyed man called Richard Middleton. ...
 Shortly afterwards he committed suicide in Antwerp, a suicide of despair, I should say.
 The incident made a great impression on me, because Middleton struck me as having far more talent than I was ever likely to possess; and if he couldn't make a go of it, it wasn't very likely that I could."
 Accounting for that time he said, "Of course in those days as now there were ... clever young men who made a decent living as freelances for the numerous literary weeklies", but "I was distinctly not a clever young man.
 Nor was I at all a happy young man."